 As a general rule, however, the coefficient of variation of a quantitative total will be larger than the coefficient of variation of the corresponding category estimate (i.e., the estimate of the number of persons contributing to the quantitative estimate).
 If the corresponding category estimate is "unacceptable", the quantitative estimate will not be either.
 For example, the coefficient of variation of the total number of cigarettes smoked on Monday would be greater than the coefficient of variation of the corresponding proportion of current smokers.
-Hence if the coefficient of variation of the proportion is "unacceptable", then the coefficient of variation of the greater than the coefficient of variation of the corresponding the proportion is "unacceptable", then the coefficient of variation of the proportion is "unacceptable", then the coefficient of variation of the corresponding quantitative estimate will also be "unacceptable".
+Hence if the coefficient of variation of the proportion is "unacceptable", then the coefficient of variation of the corresponding quantitative estimate will also be "unacceptable".